 Suggestions

-Remove or significantly condense the 'What is covered' bullet list, which largely duplicates the skill description and adds no actionable guidance.
+Remove or significantly condense the 'What is covered' bullet list — it duplicates the description and the reference file's scope without adding actionable information.
+Replace it with a one-line summary pointing to the reference.

 | Dimension | Reasoning | Score |